GLOBAL MARKETS-Stocks edge lower, oil drops again

 A more serious test will come on Thursday when Spain attempts to sell the same amount of 3- and 10-year debt.
 It has not tried to auction as much in one sale since early March, when an ECB decision to flood the banking system with cheap three-year loans had temporarily calmed the markets.

-Oil prices, up almost 10 percent since early August, extended Monday’s decline by dropping 1.6 percent on economic grown concerns, which could weigh on demand prospects.
-Brent crude is down almost 4 percent over the past two sessions.
+Oil prices, up almost 10 percent since early August, extended Monday’s decline by dropping 1.2 percent on economic grown concerns, which could weigh on demand prospects.
+Brent crude is down 3.6 percent over the past two session.
+Gold prices edged lower.

 Brighter news came from Germany, where the ZEW index of analyst and investor morale rose more than expected in August following the ECB’s promise to preserve the euro.